rm-hull/luma.lcd/README.md

 Documentation and Python library module for interfacing a PCD8544 LCD screen to a Rasbperry Pi.
-Cheap Nokia 5110 modules can be picked up on ebay with a backing board for a few pounds.
+Cheap Nokia 5110 modules can be picked up on ebay with a breakout board for a few pounds.

 ![PCD8544](https://raw.github.com/rm-hull/pcd8544/master/doc/pcd8544.png) ![Spec](https://raw.github.com/rm-hull/pcd8544/master/doc/tech-spec/spec.png)